-Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389
+Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389 www.grantthornton.com.au

 'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton Australia Ltd is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
-GTIL and its member firms are not agents of, and do not obligate one are the partnership.
-In the partnership is the partnership of the partnership and the partner services of the partner services to clients.
-GTIL and the member firms are not agents of, and do not obligate one are the partnership.
-In the partner services to clients are the partnership. another and are not liable for one another's acts or omissions.
+GTIL and each member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
 In the Australian context only, the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
 GTIL is not an Australian related entity to Grant Thornton Australia Limited.